-Amazing Places To Escape The Sydney Cold this Winter
+Amazing Places To Escape The Cold This Winter

 The colder weather has finally started to set in, which can only mean one thing for Sydneysiders and Melbournites, it’s time to start planning your winter escape.

-Here are my personal top picks, both at home and abroad.
+Here are my top picks, both at home and abroad.

-The Uluru Camel Cup is on from May 25-26th, it’s a fun-filled Family friendly weekend of activities including BBQ’s, Camel races, helicopter flights, reptile shows and of course, fashions on the field.
+One that is coming up very soon is the Uluru Camel Cup.
+The Uluru Camel Cup is on from May 25-26 and it’s a fun-filled family-friendly weekend of activities, including BBQs, camel races, helicopter flights, reptile shows and, of course, fashions on the field.

-Of course, there are some limitations when travelling with young children due to the age restrictions from tour operators but don’t forget the amazing Rock you are going to see and all the natural wonders that surround it.
+Naturally, there can be limitations when travelling with young children due to the age restrictions from some tour operators, but don’t forget the amazing Rock you'll see, as well as all the natural wonders that surround it.
 You can walk, bike ride, helicopter, bus and hike around Uluru.
-We secured cheap deals thanks to the Boxing Day Sales; $99 Jetstar flights and a family package through Voyages Indigenous Tourism Australia, owned by the Indigenous Land Corporation (ILC), who manage the Ayers Rock Resorts, such as ‘Sails in the Desert’ on their behalf.
+A good tip is to secure a family package through Voyages Indigenous Tourism Australia – owned by the Indigenous Land Corporation (ILC) – who manage the Ayers Rock Resorts, including ‘Sails in the Desert’, on their behalf.

 Anytime you decide to holiday in Tropical North Queensland with the family, is frankly the perfect time to go.
-A few years ago, a friend of mine went on, what to this day, she terms “the best holiday ever” and it was to Cairns, staying at the BIG4 holiday park.
-The park itself, Cairns Coconut Holiday Resort has been voted the best caravan park countless times and it’s easy to see why.
+A few years ago, a friend of mine went on what she terms “the best holiday ever” to Cairns, staying at the BIG4 holiday park.
+The park itself, Cairns Coconut Holiday Resort, has been voted the best caravan park countless times and it’s easy to see why.

-It’s a family friendly way to have a wonderful family holiday in a tropical location.
-The park has a list of facilities as long as your arm, that are bound to suit all types of families on all types of budgets plus 14 different styles of accommodation.
-Onsite facilities include a super fun waterpark with splash bucket, giant jumping pillows, adventure playgrounds, mini golf, pools, tennis courts, kids movies, go karts toddler indoor and out door playgrounds plus pool and the list goes on and on and on.
+It’s a family-friendly way to have a wonderful staycation in a tropical location.
+The park has a list of facilities as long as your arm that suit all types of families on all types of budgets, plus 14 different styles of accommodation.
+Onsite facilities include a super fun waterpark with splash bucket, giant jumping pillows, adventure playgrounds, mini golf, pools, tennis courts, kids movies, go-karts, toddler indoor and outdoor playgrounds, plus a pool and the list goes on and on and on.

-And if you manage to get bored of the park (highly unlikely) you are very close to shops, tourist attracts like the Daintree Rainforest and of course the Great Barrier Reef.
+If you manage to get bored of the park (highly unlikely) you're close to shops, tourist attractions including the Daintree Rainforest and, of course, the Great Barrier Reef.

-My Aunt and Uncle have relocated here recently from Melbourne.
-When they first mentioned they were looking for house in the area, I have to admit that I never really thought there was a whole lot more to Kingscliff than their famous Peppers Salt Resort and Spa (sorry Kingscliff!), but as it turns out, it’s a real secret haven for families.
+My Aunt and Uncle have relocated to Kingscliff recently from Melbourne.
+When they first mentioned they were looking for a house in the area, I have to admit that I never knew there was a whole lot more to Kingscliff than their famous Peppers Salt Resort and Spa (sorry Kingscliff!) but, as it turns out, it’s a real secret haven for family getaways.

-When you think about it, it is in a wonderful location on NSW far North Coast; only 15mins from the Gold Coast Airport and 30mins from Byron Bay.
-Its home to two world class surfing breaks and reefs with soft white beaches, a kayakers and cyclists paradise (my Uncle is testament to this!), animal encounters galore plus you have so many mouth watering food options, markets and shops AND World Heritage-listed Wollumbin National Park on your doorstep.
+It's in a wonderful location on the NSW far north coast, only 15 minutes from Gold Coast Airport and 30 minutes from Byron Bay.
+It's home to two world-class surfing breaks and reefs with soft white beaches, it's a kayaker's and cyclist's paradise (my Uncle swears by this!), there are animal encounters galore, plus you have so many mouth-watering food options, as well as markets and shops AND World Heritage-listed Wollumbin National Park on your doorstep.

-If you never never go, you will never never know.
-Never have truer words been said on an ad campaign and never has a catch phrase had more impact than after you have been.
+As the saying goes: if you never never go, you will never never know.
+Never have truer words been said on an ad campaign and never has a catchphrase had more impact once you've been.

-The best time to visit the top end is during our winter months, from June to late September.
+The best time to visit the Top End is during our winter months, from June to late September.
 Visiting Darwin and nearby Kakadu makes you feel like a tourist in your own country.
-So far removed is it from our southern cities that you do gain a newfound appreciation for the wonderful country we live in and your kids will feel it too.
+So far removed is it from our southern cities that you gain a newfound appreciation for the wonderful country we live in and your kids will feel it, too.
 Darwin is so much more than just crocodiles and Cyclone Tracey.
-There are the family friendly Mindil Markets, the free water and recreational lagoon at the Darwin Waterfront precinct, the deckchair cinemas (watch out for the possums!), the history, the Aboriginal culture, the museums, the parks and the gardens and home to some seriously amazing sunsets.
-And then, there’s the wonder of Kakadu and Litchfield National Park.
+There are the family-friendly Mindil Beach Sunset Markets, the free water and recreational lagoon at the Darwin Waterfront precinct, the deckchair cinemas (watch out for the possums!), the history, the Aboriginal culture, the museums, the parks, and the gardens, and it's home to some seriously amazing sunsets.
+Then there’s the wonder of Kakadu and Litchfield National Park.

 In my humble opinion, it should be compulsory for every Australian to see NT.

-But what I really liked best about staying at Sea World is the gate between the resort and the theme park, which means, you can come and go as you please throughout the day.
+But what I really liked best about staying at Sea World is the gate between the resort and the theme park, which means you can come and go as you please throughout the day.
 With young kids, this was a godsend.
-We spent three days taking our time enjoying what the Sea World has to offer, instead of being stressed and packing too much into a single day.
-Was a great way to relax for parents too, and I don’t mind saying that I truly enjoyed the day spa treatment.
+We spent three days taking our time enjoying what Sea World has to offer, instead of being stressed and packing too much into a single day.
+It was a great way to relax for parents too, and I don’t mind saying that I truly enjoyed the day spa treatment.

 Lord Howe Island

-Another destination high on my bucket list!
+Another destination that's high on my bucket list!
 If you don’t like being surrounded by tourists and just need to recharge and reconnect with the family, then Lord Howe Island is the perfect place for you.
-Only 400 visitors are allowed on the breath-taking UNESCO World Heritage Island at anyone time and its actually only 600km’s northeast from Sydney (less then the drive from Sydney to Byron!).
+Only 400 visitors are allowed on the breathtaking UNESCO World Heritage Island at any one time and it's actually only 600km northeast from Sydney (less than the drive from Sydney to Byron!).
 The flight “over” seas really does make you feel like you are, well going overseas, when in fact, you haven’t left New South Wales.

-Thanks to the surrounding warm seas, it is said that the climate remains mild year round and average temps for winter 2018 are predicted to be around 20 degrees.
+Thanks to the surrounding warm seas, the climate remains mild all year round and average temps for winter are predicted to be around 20 degrees.

-This is a place for nature lovers.
-75% of the Island is protected, leaving the most pristine natural environment, aqua marine park and abundance of wildlife.
+This is a place for nature-lovers as 75 per cent of the Island is protected, leaving the most pristine environment, aquamarine park and an abundance of wildlife.

 New Caledonia has emerged in recent years as the increasingly popular alternative to Bali and Fiji for Aussie families.
 Perhaps that’s because the flight from Sydney to Noumea is only a little over 2.5 hours and tickets are cheap by international travel standards.

-It’s a wonderful blend of sun and surf in a tropical paradise with a delicious French injection of culture (oh my, the food, the cheese, the wine oh la la - yum!)
+It’s a wonderful blend of sun and surf in a tropical paradise with a delicious French injection of culture (oh my, the food, the cheese, the wine, oh la la!)

 Not unlike many other tropical islands in the South Pacific, you are welcome to do as much or as little as you’d like.
-Many visitors report the joy of hand feeding turtles as they swim in the beaches, and just relaxing on the sand.
+Many visitors report the joy of hand-feeding turtles as they swim in the beaches and just relaxing on the sand.
 Others talk of experiencing the rich history through local museums and tours.
-The biggest surprise with New Caledonia is that it’s just not as expensive as you may have thought.
-It seems to have this incorrect reputation for not being very family friendly but that just couldn’t be further from the truth and most definitely, well worth checking it out.
+The biggest surprise with New Caledonia is that it’s not as expensive as you may think.
+It seems to have this incorrect reputation for not being family friendly, but that couldn’t be further from the truth.

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!